 We welcome all visitors to the festival and pride ourselves on being able to assist with access requirements wherever possible, across a wide range of venues in all three festival cities and beyond.
-Our Access Information Pack covering all the venues being used during the festival can be found here, and information will also be available on the venue pages, accessed via What’s On.
+Once the full festival programme for 2023 has been launched, our Access Information Pack covering all the venues being used during the festival will be available here, and information will also be available on the venue pages, accessed via What’s On.

 Self-identify and Help us to Help You

 It will help us to help you with your booking if you can let us know about your access requirements in advance of placing your order.
 You can do this either by giving us a call in the ticket office on 01452 768928 (Monday-Friday 10am until 4pm), or by logging onto your online account.
 Instructions for self-identifying your access requirements online are downloadable by clicking here.